cneskey/clipcompress/README.md

 - Outputs compressed images in PNG format
 - Smart compression algorithm that balances quality and file size
 - Right-click menu integration for web images
-- Drag and drop support for local images
 - Progress notifications with compression details

 ## Installation